padogrid/bundle-none-tutorial-padogrid/01-help.md

 man start_cluster
 ```

-The same man page details that are tailored to the current PadoGrid workspace environment can be displayed by specifying the `-?` option.
+The same man pages that are tailored to the current PadoGrid workspace environment can be displayed by specifying the `-?` option.

 ```bash
 padogrid -?